 Children with autism spectrum disorder (ASD) frequently have co-occurring (comorbid) psychiatric symptoms, with rates significantly higher than would be expected from the general population.
 Research indicates that the most common co-occurring diagnoses are anxiety and depression, attention problems, and disruptive behavior disorders.
 Previous studies also suggest that restricted, repetitive patterns of behavior, interests, or activities (RRBs) are associated with the symptoms of co-occurring psychiatric conditions in individuals with autism.

-The criteria for the new DSM-5 category of Autism Spectrum Disorder (ASD) continue to include RRBs as a core diagnostic feature, together with the domain of social communication and social interaction deficits.
+The criteria for the DSM-5 diagnostic category of Autism Spectrum Disorder (ASD) include RRBs as a core diagnostic feature, together with the domain of social communication and social interaction deficits.
 According to the DSM-5, restricted, repetitive patterns of behavior, interests, or activities are defined by the presence of at least two of the following:

 - Stereotyped or repetitive speech, motor movements, or use of objects; (such as simple motor stereotypies, echolalia, repetitive use of objects, or idiosyncratic phrases).

 - Excessive adherence to routines, ritualized patterns of verbal or nonverbal behavior, or excessive resistance to change; (such as motoric rituals, insistence on same route or food, repetitive questioning or extreme distress at small changes).

 - Highly restricted, fixated interests that are abnormal in intensity or focus; (such as strong attachment to or preoccupation with unusual objects, excessively circumscribed or perseverative interests).

 - Hyper-or hypo-reactivity to sensory input or unusual interest in sensory aspects of environment; (such as apparent indifference to pain/heat/cold, adverse response to specific sounds or textures, excessive smelling or touching of objects, fascination with lights or spinning objects.